 '''

 BEGIN CONVERSION TO PARTICLES AT INITIALIZATION <string>name

 BLOCK = <string list>block_names

+ASSEMBLY = <string list>assembly_names

 SECTION = <string>section_name

 END

 '''

-The initial particle conversion capability is provided to facilitate the creation of particle meshes for particle based methods-such as smooth particle hydrodynamics (SPH), reproducing kernel particle method (RKPM), or peridynamics-from an initial mesh of solid elements (e.g., hexes).
+The initial particle conversion capability is provided to facilitate the creation of particle meshes for particle based methods-such as smooth particle hydrodynamics (SPH) or reproducing kernel particle method (RKPM)-from an initial mesh of solid elements (e.g., hexes).

-At the beginning of the analysis the solid element blocks listed in 'block_names' are converted to spherical particles of the type defined in the particle section 'section_name'.
+At the beginning of the analysis the solid element blocks listed in 'block_names', or assemblies of solid element blocks listed in 'assembly_names' are converted to spherical particles of the type defined in the particle section 'section_name'.
 It is important to note that the particle section will thus supersede any section specified in the original solid element block definition (consult [1] section on Element Block Parameters).